nikolay-dimitrov256/youtube-downloader/README.md

 ## Description

 This program downloads YouTube videos as video files or mp3s.
-The user can download by pasting a single url, or by loading multiple urls from the browser's bookmarks a batch download them with a single click.
+The user can download by pasting a single url, or by loading multiple urls from the browser's bookmarks and batch download them with a single click.
 Currently Google Chrome and Mozilla Firefox are supported.

 ## Requirements